 '''

-(open-vector [vector-or-settings])[procedure](open-input-vector [vector-or-settings])[procedure](open-output-vector [vector-or-settings])[procedure](call-with-input-vector vector-or-settings proc)[procedure](call-with-output-vector vector-or-settings proc)[procedure](with-input-from-vector vector-or-settings thunk)[procedure]
+(open-vector [vector-or-settings])[procedure](open-input-vector [vector-or-settings])[procedure](open-output-vector [vector-or-settings])[procedure](call-with-input-vector vector-or-settings proc)[procedure](call-with-output-vector vector-or-settings proc)[procedure](with-input-from-vector vector-or-settings thunk)[procedure](with-output-to-vector vector-or-settings thunk)[procedure]

 '''

-(with-output-to-vector vector-or-settings thunk) [procedure] Vector-ports represent streams of Scheme objects.
+Vector-ports represent streams of Scheme objects.
 They are a direct subtype of object-ports (i.e. they are not character-ports).
 All of these procedures create vector-ports that are either unidirectional or bidirectional.
-The direction: setting will default to the value input for the procedures open-input-vector, call-with-inputthat are either unidirectional or bidirectional.
 The direction: setting will default to the value input for the procedures open-input-vector, call-with-input-vector and with-input-from-vector, to the value output for the procedures open-output-vector, call-with-output-vector and with-output-to-vector, and to the value input-output for the procedure open-vector.
 Bidirectional vector-ports behave like FIFOs: data written to the port is added to the end of the stream that is read.
 It is only when a bidirectional vector-port's output-side is closed with a call to the close-output-port procedure that the stream's end is known (when the stream's end is reached, reading the port returns the end-of-file object).